What is dynamic mobilisation for runners?

 Profession: International marathon athlete

 Sports background: Competitive athlete since childhood.
-Grown up with football up to the regional league (including coaching licences), as well as tennis in his youth.
+Grew up playing football up to the regional league (including coaching licences) and tennis.
 Passion for weight training and functional training.

 Profile of running expert